Focus on Your Average and Bottom Performers to Improve Sales Performance

 If you don’t have a solid plan for sourcing, recruiting, selecting and onboarding replacement reps at a higher degree of effectiveness than what you did previously when hiring the incumbents, you risk prolonging the status quo (or making things worse).

-Obviously, since I’m recommending performance management and replacement, I don’t intend to suggest you shouldn’t release poor performers (or “return them to the community,” as a former employer’s CEO used to say).
+Obviously, since I’m recommending sales performance management and replacement, I don’t intend to suggest you shouldn’t release poor performers (or “return them to the community,” as a former employer’s CEO used to say).
 Nor do I want to foster paralysis.
 But if you don’t have great sales selection systems and processes, it is deserving of significant effort to establish them, and worthy of continuous improvement over time, based on what you learn with each hire.

 So, if you were scratching your head at the outset, did I redeem myself?
 Or do you have a different perspective?
 I’d enjoy hearing either way.
 To close, here are some questions to ponder and some related reading, if this topic is pertinent now or of interest.